-Artificial intelligence (AI) has become increasingly popular for its streamlined ability to automate processes and analyze data.
-AI is finding its way into supply chain management (SCM) in order to organize and systematize a complex network of supply partners.
+Artificial intelligence (AI) has become increasingly popular over the last several years for its streamlined ability to automate processes and analyze data more efficiently than with traditional methods.
+In fact, AI has already found its way into supply chain management (SCM) strategies in order to organize and systematize a complex network of supply partners.

-How does artificial intelligence impact the supply chain, and how can your business prep for AI implementation in SCM?
+But how does artificial intelligence impact the supply chain?
+Furthermore, how can your business prep for AI implementation in SCM?

 What is Artificial Intelligence?

 Artificial intelligence refers to the computing techniques of machines that intake data, process that data, and evolve through learning.
 It’s called artificial “intelligence” because it builds its own intelligence based on the data it finds.

 These machines aren’t programmed to do a single process; they’re programmed to think on their own.
 AI literally simulates human intelligence.
 In fact, AI is quickly becoming more intelligent than even the creators themselves.
 This is because AI can find and track data in an instant.
 It can then use that data to calculate, analyze, and predict future processes.
 AI is able to recognize patterns and correlational relationships at a greater rate than humans are capable of doing, or doing consistently.

 But AI does not make the human brain futile.

 Rather, the goal of artificial intelligence is to augment our lives, primarily through automation.